laroccacharly/MLSOS/README.md

 # MLSOS
 The goal of the project is to accelerate the discovery of solutions for MIPs with SOS1 constraints.
 The methodology called Probe and Freeze (PNF) uses a data-driven tools to predict the solution in a one-shot fashion.
 For an overview, see the jopt2023.pdf in the docs folder.

-The paper is currently under review.
+Link to published paper: https://link.springer.com/article/10.1007/s43069-024-00336-6

-Note: This codebase is a fork of the original codebase which means that it contains functions and types that are never used.
-In particular, the code for the locomotive assignment problem was removed for confidentiality reasons.
+Note: The code for the locomotive assignment problem was removed for confidentiality reasons.
 This codebase only supports MIPLIB instances.

 # Installation